Does it make sense to send a second or third mailing to the same target audience?

 For example, if your first mailing generated a 2% response rate, your second mailing might produce a 1% followed by a third mailing response rate of 0.5%.

 Clearly what happens here is that you grab all the hot leads with the first mailing.
-The follow-up mailings merely pick up those you missed the first time or those who weren’t ready at the time.
+The follow-up mailings merely pick up those you missed the first time or those who were not ready at the time.

 So yes, a follow-up mailing will produce more responses, but at a diminishing response rate.